dasun07/dasun07.github.io/_pages/about.md

 	I completed my Bachelors in Biomedical Engineering (BME) at the Department of Electronic and Telecommunication Engineering (ENTC), University of Moratuwa, Sri Lanka in 2023.
 Subsequently, I worked as a Graduate Research Intern at the Bioinformatics Institute, Singapore, under the supervision of <a href="https://scholar.google.com.sg/citations?user=9ebsWAoAAAAJ&hl=en">Dr. Lee Hwee Kuan</a>, where I focused on Multi-instance and Multi-task learning models for Computational Pathology.
 <p>&nbsp;</p>

-Outside of work, I enjoy thinking about different philosophies and watching anime.
+Outside of work, I enjoy thinking about different philosophies and spend time watching Formula 1, cricket and anime.
 <p>&nbsp;</p>

 <!--